jacobjameson/add_health/README.md

-# Analyzing Adverse Health Outcomes using Childhood Social Networks
+# Longitudinal Analysis of Social Marginalization on Overweight Children
 ## Using Data from The National Longitudinal Study of Adolescent to Adult Health

 ### Researchers: